StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

   All columns in the query statement, that is, all columns in the materialized view schema.
 This parameter supports the following values:

-  - Single column or aggregated column: a statement in the form of `SELECT a, b, c FROM table_a` (applicable to creating a single table materialized view) or `SELECT table_a.a, table_a.b, table_b.d,` (applicable to creating a multi-table materialized view in StarRocks 2.4 or above only), where `a`, `b`, `c`, and `d` are the column names of the base tables.
+  - Single column or aggregated column: a statement in the form of `SELECT a, b, c FROM table_a` (applicable to creating a single table materialized view) or `SELECT table_a.a, table_a.b, table_b.d,` (applicable to creating an asynchronous materialized view in StarRocks 2.4 or above only), where `a`, `b`, `c`, and `d` are the column names of the base tables.
 If you do not specify column names for the materialized view in the statement, the column names in the materialized view are also `a`, `b`, `c`, and `d`.
   - Expression: an expression in the form of `SELECT a+1 AS x, b+2 AS y, c*c AS z FROM table_a`, where `a+1`, `b+2` and `c*c` are expressions that contain the column names of the base tables, and `x`, `y` and `z` are the new column names of the materialized view.

   > **CAUTION**